Diaz Reus & Targ

 Diaz Reus is also representing an individual who is under investigation for illegal gold smuggling and money laundering by the Department of Homeland Security Investigation and the US attorney's office in Miami.

 The firm is currently advising Turks and Caicos Islands and Peter Karam, a Canadian lawyer, in an investigation regarding his role in an alleged $30 million money laundering scheme involving the widow of the private secretary for Argentina's former President Nestor Kirchner.

 The firm is also representing Edoardo Orsoni, a former general counsel at Venezuela's state-owned oil company, Petróleos de Venezuela SA (PDVSA), who pleaded guilty to for his role in a bribery scheme.

 The firm has offices across the US and abroad with a particular concentration in Latin America, including Buenos Aires, Lima, Mexico City, Panama, Santiago, Santo Domingo and São Paulo.
 In Asia, Diaz Reus has set up shop in Dubai and Shanghai, while in Europe it has offices in Frankfurt and Madrid.

 In the past few years, the firm's lawyers have covered Latin America carrying out investigations in Mexico, Colombia, Venezuela, Panama, Honduras and the Dominican Republic.

-The firm successfully represented the owner of a Colombia-based gold company over money laundering charges that were tied to alleged drug trafficking and terrorist financing violations.
+The firm also successfully represented the owner of a Colombia-based gold company over money laundering charges that were tied to alleged drug trafficking and terrorist financing violations.
 The firm conducted an internal investigation that was turned over to US and Latin American authorities.
 The authorities declined to prosecute the company and its owner.

 The firm’s clientele includes multinational corporations, government entities, heads of state, political parties, public officials, financial institutions, family offices, high net worth individuals, and athletes and entertainers.